breadthe/chasingcode.dev/source/_posts/2019-06-01-developer-podcasts.md

 **Spotify?** Yes

-**What is is about?** Adam's background is Laravel and Vue.js, and of course [Tailwind CSS](https://tailwindcss.com/) so a fair number of episodes revolve around this ecosystem, but there are a numerous discussions on a variety of industry topics, to quote, "everything from user experience and product design to unit testing and system administration".
+**What is it about?** Adam's background is Laravel and Vue.js, and of course [Tailwind CSS](https://tailwindcss.com/) so a fair number of episodes revolve around this ecosystem, but there are a numerous discussions on a variety of industry topics, to quote, "everything from user experience and product design to unit testing and system administration".
 More often than not he interviews developers, designers, and people from the software development community.

 If there's one podcast above all else that I would pick, this would be it.
 Once I discovered it, I listened to all the episodes, going back in time all the way to the beginning.
 I've learned something new or interesting from every single episode - 115 and counting as of this writing.